aneesh223/deadstockfinder/README.md

 ## Notes

-- The program only collects prices for mens sizes for now.
-Womens sizes wil be added soon.
+- The program only collects prices for US mens sizes for now.
+US womens sizes wil be added soon.
 - The program retrieves the top listings from each platform and sorts them by price.

 ## Contributing